Last Updated: 3/30/22 | March 30th, 2022

 360 Hostel Barcelona at a glance:

 This is an energetic hostel with a cool interior design (lots of art and murals on the walls).
 They organize daily walking tours and pub crawls and have a bar on-site, so you can chill out with other travelers (you also get a free drink with your stay).
-They have some quieter areas too, for when you want to relax.
-Everything is clean and modern, which makes it feel almost like a hotel — but with the socializing of a hostel.
-They have tons of common space, female-only dorms, offer daily communal dinners (10 EUR), and have super comfy beds (the mattresses are really thick and cozy).
+They have tons of common space, female-only dorms, offer daily communal dinners, and have super comfy beds (the mattresses are really thick and cozy).

 Yeah Hostel at a glance:

 This is a really cool hostel.
 They have instruments and a stage for playing music and an indoor skate ramp, and the hostel is covered in cool murals and art.
 They organize nightly parties and pub crawls, have a spacious kitchen for cooking your own food, and a chill outdoor lounge for relaxing and hanging out (also a big projector for watching TV and movies).
-The dorms are small and the beds aren’t amazing, but it’s located right near the city center (just a few minutes from La Sagrada Familia).
-It’s definitely one of the coolest hostels in town.
+The dorms are small and the beds aren’t amazing, but it’s located right near the city center.

 Sant Jordi Hostels Sagrada Familia at a glance:

-Beds from 24 EUR a night, rooms from 39 EUR per night.
+Beds from 24 EUR a night, private triple rooms from 39 EUR (per person).

 What separates this hostel from the rest is that it offers a free bike tour of the city every morning (you can also rent a bike for 7 EUR per day).
 They also have free dinners and sangria nights too, which keeps the atmosphere lively and energetic.
-It’s just five minutes from La Sagrada Familia and La Rambla.
 The beds are little cubbies with curtains so you have some added privacy (which I appreciate).
 The common area is spacious and super chill, with a TV and Netflix, a pool table, books, and video games.
-Free coffee and tea are available all day.

 Bed & Bike Barcelona at a glance:

 This laid-back youth hostel is a good choice for younger travelers (dorms are only available to travelers under 48).
 They host nightly Mediterranean-themed dinners and pub crawls, and offer daily free walking tours as well.
 They have an outdoor courtyard, movie room, and chill common area with video games as well.
 The dorms are a little cramped and there are no privacy curtains, but the beds themselves are comfy.
-It’s one of the more budget-friendly hostels in the city.
+It’s one of the cheaper hostels in town.

 Mediterranean Youth Hostel at a glance:

 Barcelona is an energetic, world-class city that draws millions and millions of visitors each and every year — and for good reason!
 Yet it can also be an expensive destination if you don’t plan ahead.
-Fortunately, if you do your research and stay in one of the hostels on this list, you’ll be able to save money, have fun, and make the most of your time in this incredible city!
+Fortunately, many Barcelona hostels are fun and affordable.
+If you do your research and stay in one of the hostels on this list, you’ll be able to save money, have fun, and make the most of your time in this incredible city!

 Get Your In-Depth Budget Guide to Europe!